Bernanke says highly accommodative policy needed for now

-"The overall message is accommodation," Bernanke said at a conference sponsored by the National Bureau of Economic Research.
-He said that a "highly accommodative policy is needed for the foreseeable future."
+"The overall message is accommodation," Bernake said at a conference sponsored by the National Bureau of Economic Research.
+He said that a "highly accommodative policy is needed for the forseeable future."

 Markets recently sold off amid fears that the Fed may begin to taper its monthly bond-buying program.